muhammadravi251001/qas-with-indonli/python/README.md

 python main_training_indonli.py -h
 ```

-To run this training IndoNLI experiments, you just only do this, you optionally need to passing arguments to {--learn-rate, --seed, --token} if you don't want using the default value provided:
+To run this training IndoNLI experiments, you just only do this, you optionally need to passing arguments to {--learn-rate, --seed, --token, --batch_size} if you don't want using the default value provided:
 ```
 python main_training_indonli.py -m indolem -d basic -e 16 -sa max python main_training_indonli.py -m indolem -d translated -e 16 -sa max